Chapter 6: Introduction

 -Trombone Shorty

 The earliest style of jazz to develop in the United States was New Orleans jazz, also known as Dixieland jazz.
-This style typically featured a small ensemble or combo made up of both melodic and rhythmic instruments.
+The New Orleans jazz style typically featured a small ensemble or combo made up of both melodic and rhythmic instruments.
 The melodic frontline typically included a trumpet or cornet, a clarinet, and a trombone.
 Each instrument had a distinct role: the trumpet played the main melody, the clarinet provided rapid, ornamental lines above the melody, and the trombone filled in the harmony below, often using slides, growls, or smears to add expression.

 The rhythm section varied but usually included some combination of banjo, guitar, piano, tuba, upright bass, and drum set.
 The banjo and guitar, common in blues and folk traditions, provided rhythmic strumming and harmonic support.
 The piano added both rhythmic drive and harmonic color, especially in indoor venues.
 The tuba, or later the upright bass, anchored the ensemble with a steady bass line, while the drums kept time and added syncopated fills and accents.
 As in ragtime, the rhythm section played a steady beat while the melodic instruments layered syncopated phrases on top, creating the swinging, forward-driving sound that became a musical hallmark of early jazz.